 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
-Please read my disclosure policy.
+Read my disclosure policy.

-PrintThe BEST Lemon Pound Cake
+Lemon Pound Cake (the BEST recipe)

 Ingredients